openharmony/docs/en/application-dev/device/device-location-geocoding.md

       });
       ```

       Your application can obtain the **GeoAddress** list that matches the specified location information and read coordinates from it.
-For details, see the _API Reference_.
+For details, see [Geolocation](../reference/apis/js-apis-geolocation.md).

       To improve the accuracy of location results, you can set the longitude and latitude ranges in **GeoCodeRequest**.